crispab/crisp-dna/_docs/visions.md

 Purpose
 =======

-One big aha in our evolution was when we realised that Product Space is just a platform.
+One big aha in our evolution was when we realised that Product Space is just a Home.
 We talked about using words like Community or Platform because these words describe what we want and we've settled on Home ... why?
 Because it just feels right :)

 We have one clear purpose and that is for Product Space to be a [happy home for our Members](what-is-crisp.html).